juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 {% endraw %}

 ## The prediction/estimation concept
-This same prediction ability gives us the capability to generalize, that is to create a function that represents the entire set of data points and also represent the hidden rules and patterns that our data have implicitly, so that when a new point comes to our function the new output will have coherence.
-A straight line generalizes very well to simple data, but that can be bad in some cases because if our data is very complex our function will only be able to represent it with a line giving us wrong predictions this is a well known machine learning problem called _underfitting_, in this case when the data is very complex our model is not powerfull enough to be able to fit the fixed data set.
+This same prediction ability gives us the capability to _generalize_, that is to create a function that represents the entire set of data points and also represent the hidden rules and patterns that our data have implicitly (we are finding a pattern in our data), so that when a new value is evaluated by our function the new output will have coherence because is based on that pattern.
+A straight line generalizes very well to simple data, but that can be bad in some cases because if our data is very complex our function will only be able to represent it with a simpel line resulting in wrong predictions, this is a well known machine learning problem called _underfitting_, in this case when the data is very complex our model is not powerfull enough to be able to fit the fixed data set.

-For example with our modeled data and our model (rule) fitted to our data we already have an ecuation
+For example with our data-set and our function fitted to our data we already have the ecuation:

  {% raw %}
-  $$y = 100*x$$ + 76
+  $$y=748.9520*3.7-627.2939$$
  {% endraw %}

-fitted to our data, if we want to know the income of a new age value (a value that we never registered in our data points) we can predict it or what i like to call it better "estimate it", this value is using our statistical linear regression model will give us a very good aproximate value.
+if we want to know the income of a new age value (a value that we never registered in our data points) we can predict it or what i like to call it better "estimate it", this value is using our statistical linear regression model will give us a very good aproximate value.

 I like to think that Linear Regression is the most basic form of Machine Learning, because when you research more on the topic you can somehow see that even the most complex Machine Learning Algorithms at a deep level are trying to behave the same like Linear Regression, that is, trying to model a mathematical ecuation from data to try to describe in the best way posible the data set.

-Of course the value that our model gives us is not exact, it is an aproximate, and in some cases this is very well accepted.
+Of course the value that our model gives us is not an exact value, it is an aproximation and for most of the real world problems that machine learning tackles this is acceptable.

-Cpu Speed
+## More Variables
+Now back to our example, lets say that now our data-set has more variables available, this means now that our computer price is describe not only by the CPU speed but by:

 	• Memory Ram
 	• Cache
 	• Flops
 	• Reads per second
 	• Writes per second

-You have the following data available for you to write your program in this case the **price** is also given to you:
+So our new data-set is:

 | Cpu Speed(Ghz)  | Ram (Gb)  | Cache (Mb)  | Flops  |  Reads Per Second |  Writes per Second | Computer Price (usd)  |
 |:----------------|:----------|:------------|:-------|:------------------|:-------------------|:----------------------|